-Our students often tell us that the LL.M. in Environmental and Natural Resources Law program at Lewis & Clark is a challenging, exhilarating, life-changing experience.
+Our students often tell us that the LL.M. in Environmental, Natural Resources, and Energy Law program at Lewis & Clark is a challenging, exhilarating, life-changing experience.
 Courses taught by some of the nation’s leading scholars, a faculty open-door policy, warmly supportive staff, an energized and engaged student body, and a beautiful setting in one of America’s most culturally sophisticated and environmentally progressive cities combine to make Lewis & Clark’s LL.M. program a uniquely rewarding adventure.

-Area of Specialization: Lewis & Clark offers education in all aspects of environmental and natural resources law, including the laws of the U.S., international law, and related areas such as environmental justice and animal law.
-Since Lewis & Clark’s LL.M. is entirely dedicated to excellent instruction in the area of environmental and natural resources law, it is not suitable for those seeking a more general education in U.S. law.
+Area of Specialization: Lewis & Clark offers education in all aspects of environmental, natural resources, and energy law, including the laws of the U.S., international law, and related areas such as environmental justice, climate change and animal law.
+Since Lewis & Clark’s LL.M. is entirely dedicated to excellent instruction in the area of environmental law, it is not suitable for those seeking a more general education in U.S. law.

 Number of LL.M.
 Students: We keep this program deliberately small, between 12 and 20 students in any given year, so that LL.M. students have the opportunity to work closely with our environmental faculty and staff.